 Your liver produces all the cholesterol that you need, but fats and cholesterol are present in many of the foods we eat nowadays.
 Eating too many foods that contain excessive amounts of fat increase the level of LDL cholesterol in your blood.
 This is called having high cholesterol.
 High cholesterol is also called hypercholesterolemia.
 High cholesterol is especially dangerous when HDL cholesterol levels are too low and LDL cholesterol levels are too high.

 High cholesterol typically causes no symptoms.
-It’s important to eat healthy and regularly monitor your cholesterol levels.
+It’s important to eat healthily and regularly monitor your cholesterol levels.
 When left untreated, high cholesterol can lead many health problems including a heart attack or stroke.

 What Causes High Cholesterol?